 Gross margin is a financial measure that is not calculated in accordance with GAAP.
-Gross margin, as used by Great Plains Energy and KCP&L, is defined as operating revenues less fuel, purchased power and transmission of electricity by others.
-Expenses for fuel, purchased power and transmission of electricity by others, offset by wholesale sales margin, are subject to recovery through cost adjustment mechanisms, except for KCP&L's Missouri retail operations.
+Gross margin, as used by Great Plains Energy and KCP&L, is defined as operating revenues less fuel, purchased power and transmission.
+Expenses for fuel, purchased power and transmission, offset by wholesale sales margin, are subject to recovery through cost adjustment mechanisms, except for KCP&L's Missouri retail operations.
 As a result, operating revenues increase or decrease in relation to a significant portion of these expenses.
 Management believes that gross margin provides a more meaningful basis for evaluating electric utility's operations across periods than operating revenues because gross margin excludes the revenue effect of fluctuations in these expenses.
 Gross margin is used internally to measure performance against budget and in reports for management and the Board.
 The Companies' definition of gross margin may differ from similar terms used by other companies.